Florentin Petre: Rallying

 Petre was also passionate about motorsport, competing in the national rallying championships of Romania and Bulgaria.
 He became rally champion of Bulgaria in 2010 and competed in the 2012 rally championship of Romania, obtaining a third place at the end of one race.

 Personal life

+Petre was ranked 84th in the 2006 nationwide poll of the 100 Greatest Romanians.

-His son, Patrick, is also a footballer who started his career at Dinamo București.
+His son, Patrick, is also a footballer who started his career at Dinamo București, currently playing for Liga II club FC Bacău.